Residential Education and Services (RES)

 - Be realistic about expectations.

 - Keep the lines of communication open at all times.

 - Be considerate of one another's privacy and possessions.

 There is a lot of learning that occurs outside the classroom and our goal is to help your student develop into a well-rounded individual.
 Some very important parts of human development are learning how to live with different people, communication skills, and conflict resolution skills.
 We view a roommate conflict as one of the greatest opportunities to learn all these skills.
 Therefore, we take a very developmentally focused approach in addressing these issues.

 For instance, we require students to speak with their roommates first so they can have the experience of confrontation and develop their communication skills.
 If this is too much for a particular student, we try to coach them through the process so that they can go into the experience with all the necessary tools.
 If the confrontation of a roommate does not resolve the issue, we progressively become more and more involved.
 Our next step would be mediation with their RA and if that does not solve it, then the issue would go to the RD for final resolution.

 What if I have questions?

-If you have general questions about Residence Life, please contact the main office and Scott Keith, Director of Residential Education and Services, will respond to you.
+If you have general questions about Residence Life, please contact the main office.
 However, if you have a specific question about a roommate conflict or a specific building issue it is best that you speak with the RD from that building.